European Measles Outbreak Could Spread To The United States

 However, measles is not just a childhood disease.
 Adults can also contract the disease if they haven’t been vaccinated, resulting in fever, cough, and intense congestion that heavily restricts breathing, often leading to pneumonia.
 The disease also involves a rash that can even affect the eyes.

-The WHO says that at least 95% of the population must have at least two rounds of the MMR vaccine to prevent an outbreak.
-Some parts of Europe are below 70%.
-Only about 92% of Americans have had just one dose of the MMR vaccine, according to the National Immunization Survey.
-In some rural states, the vaccination rate is near 80%.
+The WHO says that at least 95 percent of the population must have at least two rounds of the MMR vaccine to prevent an outbreak.
+Some parts of Europe are below 70 percent.
+Only about 92 percent of Americans have had just one dose of the MMR vaccine, according to the National Immunization Survey.
+In some rural states, the vaccination rate is near 80 percent.

 There is currently a plethora of misinformation online, with more than 400 anti-vaccine websites and even political action committees forming that are dedicated to the subject.
 Conversely, there is precious little in terms of political information campaigns that explain why vaccinations are so important.
 The result is a recipe for disaster.

-Dr. Albert W. Wu, an internist and professor of health policy and management at the John Hopkins Bloomberg School of Public Health, said “I’m afraid it will take a really big outbreak in the United States before we begin to see a reversal of this anti-vaccine sentiment.”
+Dr. Albert W. Wu, an internist and professor of health policy and management at the John Hopkins Bloomberg School of Public Health, said the following about the anti-vaccination movement in the U.S.

+“I’m afraid it will take a really big outbreak in the United States before we begin to see a reversal of this anti-vaccine sentiment.”